Policies – Effective 01 April 2022

 - The technical and content of the website originates and is delivered by our staff from our Edinburgh office.

-- Although these suppliers are self-employed individuals or SME’s they are aware that they have to meet both Canongate Communication Limited’s expectations and legal obligations in respect of the Modern Slavery Act 2015 and agree to do so before engagement and on an ongoing basis.
+- Although these suppliers are self-employed individuals or SME’s they are aware that they have to meet both The Business’s expectations and legal obligations in respect of the Modern Slavery Act 2015 and agree to do so before engagement and on an ongoing basis.

-- Canongate Communication Limited’s ethical business practices and policies protect workers from being abused and exploited, either within the company itself or within its supply chain.
+- The Business’s ethical business practices and policies protect workers from being abused and exploited, either within the company itself or within its supply chain.

 - We ask employees to contact The Company Director if they have any concerns about working conditions either in their department or one of their department’s suppliers.

-The risk of slavery and human trafficking within Canongate Communication Limited is avoided as a result of these policies and working practises, and the knowledge and skills of our employees.
+The risk of slavery and human trafficking within The Business is avoided because of these policies and working practises, and the knowledge and skills of our employees.

 - We never engage writers or speakers who whose views personally represent a position that might be in breach of, or in any way might be construed as non-compliant to Section 54 of the Modern Slavery Act 2015.